Synopsis

 You can specify custom icons for specific sizes, as follows:

-It's also possible to use custom icons for a given state, for example:
+The sizes that come with GTK+ itself are It's also possible to use custom icons for a given state, for example:

 When selecting an icon source to use, GTK+ will consider text direction most